awsdocs/aws-cloudhsm-user-guide/doc_source/KnownIssues.md

 + **Resolution status: **We are adding support to the SDK to configure offload options through a configuration file\.
 The update will be announced on the version history page once available\.

 **Issue:** RSA encryption and decryption with OAEP padding using a key on the HSM is not supported\.
 + **Impact: **Any call to RSA encryption and decryption with OAEP padding fails with a divide by zero error\.
-This occurs because the OpenSSL library calls the operation locally using the fake PEM file instead of offloading the operation to the HSM\.
+This occurs because the OpenSSL dynamic engine calls the operation locally using the fake PEM file instead of offloading the operation to the HSM\.
 + **Workaround: ** You can perform this procedure by using either the [AWS CloudHSM Software Library for PKCS \#11](pkcs11-library.md) or the [AWS CloudHSM Software Library for Java](java-library.md)\.
 + **Resolution status: **We are adding support to the SDK to correctly offload this operation\.
 The update will be announced on the version history page once available\.

 **Issue: **Only private key generation of RSA and ECC keys is offloaded to the HSM\.
 For any other key type, the OpenSSL AWS CloudHSM engine is not used for call processing\.
-Instead, the local OpenSSL library is used instead\.
+The local OpenSSL engine is used instead\.
 This generates a key locally in software\.
-+ **Impact: **Because the failover is silent, there is no indication that you have not eceived a key that was securely generated on the HSM\.
++ **Impact: **Because the failover is silent, there is no indication that you have not received a key that was securely generated on the HSM\.
 You will see an output trace that contains the string `"...........++++++"` if the key is locally generated by OpenSSL in software\.
 This trace is absent when the operation is offloaded to the HSM\.
 Because the key is not generated or stored on the HSM, it will be unavailable for future use\.
 + **Workaround: **Only use the OpenSSL engine for key types it supports\.
-For all other key types, use PKCS\#11 or JCE in applications or use `key_mgmt_util` in the AWS CLI\.
+For all other key types, use PKCS \#11 or JCE in applications or use `key_mgmt_util` in the AWS CLI\.